RosettaCommons/documentation/RNA-pharmacophore.md

 Metadata
 ========

-This document was last updated May 28, 2015, by Ragul Gowthaman (ragul@ku.edu).
+This document was last updated on May 28, 2015, by Ragul Gowthaman (ragul@ku.edu).

 The corresponding principal investigator is John Karanicolas (johnk@ku.edu).